cysouw/graphicalgrammar/text/english.md

 diagramming identical to reed/kellog [@pence1947: 311-368]

+### Hall (1964) *Introductory linguistics*

+Analysis of an example of Cicero "in the traditional scholastic fashion" (p.
+203-204) [@hall1964]

+Magna dis immortalibus kabenda est atque huic ipsi lovi Slatori, antiquissimo custodi huius urbis, gratia, quod hanc tarn taetram, tarn horribilem, tamque infestam rei publicae pestem totiens iam effugimus: "Great thanks must be given to the immortal gods and to this very Jove the Founder [in whose temple Cicero was speaking], the most ancient guardian of this city, because we have already escaped [at least] to this extent a plague so dire, so fearful, and so harmful to the body politic".

 ## Diagrams in Great Brittain

 ### Dale (1897) *The teaching of the mother tongue in Germany*